 As your company begins automating paper processes and digitizing forms on your shop floor, you still may need to print the results of different operations in order to share data properly.

-If you want to print data from a Tulip app in real-time (or save to a local PDF), there are three things that you need to do:
+If you want to print data from a Tulip app in real-time (or save to a local PDF), there are four things that you need to do:

 You may be using a "Master Layout" in your app with many solid colors.
 Although this works well for communicating information to an operator, you probably don't want to waste printer ink on colorful steps.

-Instead, you will want to remove all "Master Layout" elements from the "Print" step, and focus on text instead.
+Instead, you will want to remove all "Master Layout" elements from the "Report" steps, and focus on text instead.